raviwarrier/podcaster/README.md

 ## How to Use

-1. Upload one or more PDF files
+1. **Upload Input**: Upload one or more PDF files, or provide a URL or markdown content.
-2. Select the desired instruction template
+2. **Select Template**: Choose the desired instruction template for the type of content you want to generate.
-3. Customize the instructions if needed
+3. **Customize Instructions**: Modify the instructions if needed to tailor the output to your preferences.
-4. Click "Generate Audio" to create your audio content
+4. **Generate Audio**: Click "Generate Audio" to create your audio content.
+5. **Iterate and Improve**: Edit the transcript and provide feedback to refine the audio output.

 ## Access via 🤗 Hugging Face Spaces

 [lamm-mit/PDF2Audio](https://huggingface.co/spaces/lamm-mit/PDF2Audio)

 ## Example result